mahilab/MEL/MELScope/README.md

 ### Sublime Text 3 (Optional)

-**Note:** You can optionally install Sublime Text 3 to write Python.
+**Note:** You can optionally install Sublime Text 3 to write Python code.
 Following these directions will turn Sublime into a very awesome, lightweight Python IDE!

 1. Download [Sublime Text 3](https://www.sublimetext.com/)